pwnall/igor/README.md

 ## Prerequisites

-The site requires access to a [Docker](https://github.com/docker/docker) daemon, a very recent Ruby and node.js, and a few libraries.
+The site requires access to a [Docker Swarm](https://github.com/docker/swarm) cluster, a very recent Ruby and node.js, and a few libraries.

 Docker can only be installed directly on Linux, and is now packaged natively by every major distribution. [docker-machine](https://github.com/docker/machine)